zehranurr/Python_Education/README.md

 "# Python_Education

- Hi ,me and Rumeysa are giving python education.We want our student improve themself on python and github.We will share our project from basic to advance.Enjoy your  time
+ Hi ,me and Rumeysa are giving python education.We want our student improve themself on python and github.We will share our projects from basic to advance.Enjoy your  time
 - Rumeysa ---> Github link --Teacher
 - Erdem  ---  > Github link -- Student
 - Mustafa Asım ---> Github link -- Student